goutham2547/goutham2547/README.md

 ---

 Technical professional with a background in Computer Science and Engineering, specializing in the practical application of Artificial Intelligence and Data
 Analytics.
-I am passionate about distilling complex datasets into actionable business intelligence.
+I am passionate about turning complex datasets into clear business decisions.

 ---